rook/rook/design/ceph/object/swift-and-keystone-integration.md

   options](https://docs.ceph.com/en/octopus/radosgw/config-ref/#keystone-settings),
-  the corresponding RGW option is formed by prefixing it with `rgw_keystone_` and replacing upper case letters by their lower case letter followed by an underscore.
+  the corresponding RGW option is formed by prefixing it with `rgw_keystone_` and replacing upper case letters by their lower case letter preceded by an underscore.
 E.g. `tokenCacheSize` maps to `rgw_keystone_token_cache_size`.
 * `[2]` These settings are required in the `keystone` section if present.
-* `[1]` The name of the secret containing the credentials for the service user account used by RGW.
+* `[3]` The name of the secret containing the credentials for the service user account used by RGW.
 It has to be in the same namespace as the object store resource.